Happyr/developer.happyr.com/_posts/2020-01-12-compiling-php-74-on-osx.md

 {% endhighlight %}

-Since OSX dont have standard paths where libraries are you need to provide them to the ``.configure`` call.
-In OSX version before Catalina (10.15) you could do some [trick](https://silvae86.github.io/sysadmin/mac/osx/mojave/beta/libxml2/2018/07/05/fixing-missing-headers-for-homebrew-in-mac-osx-mojave/), but that does not work any more.
+Since OSX dont follow standard paths where libraries live you need to provide their locations to the ``./configure`` command.
+In OSX versions before Catalina (10.15) you could do some [trick](https://silvae86.github.io/sysadmin/mac/osx/mojave/beta/libxml2/2018/07/05/fixing-missing-headers-for-homebrew-in-mac-osx-mojave/), but that does not work any more.

-And in PHP versions before 7.4 you could options like ``--with-libxml-dir``, but that is [removed](https://externals.io/message/107846) in favor of ``pkg-config``.
+And in PHP versions before 7.4 you could use options like ``--with-libxml-dir``, but that has been [removed](https://externals.io/message/107846) in favor of ``pkg-config``.

 ## What you should do

 So every time it complains, ie for libxml2, you should update the `PGK_CONFIG_PATH` environment variable.
 The value depends on the path to the library.

-To find the path, lets run ``brew info``
+To find the path, lets run ``brew info``:

 {% highlight cli %}
 ➜  brew info libxml2